 The scientists called this new system standard time.
 They studied the earth’s rotation to divide the planet into 24 sections or time zones, with each time zone being 15 degrees wide.
-All times zones are measured from a starting point center at England’s Greenwich Observatory.
+All time zones are measured from a starting point center at England’s Greenwich Observatory.
 This point is known as the Greenwich Meridian or the Prime meridian.
 Time at this point is known as Greenwich Meantime (GMT) or Universal times.
 So for example, if we look at the US, it crosses 4 time zones, Eastern (ET), Central (CT), Mountain (MT), and Pacific (PT).
 When it is noon in ET, it is 11 am CT, 10 am MT and 9 am PT.

 Why is it located there?
 Why is Greenwich such a big deal?
 The answer is simple, a few astronomers just decided on it and declared it.
 Truly, time is relative.

 Of course, not everyone accepted or still accepts the idea of the standard time.
 Many countries set their own time, for example, China.
 According to standard time, the country crosses 3 different time zones, but in China, it is always the same time across the while in the country.
 There are other examples of different countries defining their time differently, and even their years all well.
-Suffice to say there are more time zones than you’re standard 24.
+Suffice it to say there are more time zones than you’re standard 24.
 Still, need some help visualizing the different time zones in standard time?
 Check out the graphic below and find your location, hopefully, it helps!

 Now that you have a more robust understanding of how time zones work, I’m sure you are wondering how you can utilize this knowledge to plan meetings for remote teams scattered across the world!
 Well knowing the different time zones will keep you aware that just because it’s 10 your time does not mean that is the best time for everyone.
-So as a manager or meeting planner you need to be cognizant of which times work as a happy medium for your global staff.
+So as a manager or meeting planner, you need to be cognizant of which times work as a happy medium for your global staff.
 And as always google is here to help.

-Using Google calendar to set up meetings across time zones
+Using Google Calendar to set up meetings across time zones

 The Google suite is a fantastic library of applications, but I think besides Gmail, google calendar is one of the best ones out there.
 There are various reasons for that opinion but one of the key ones is its features that allow you to schedule effectively between time zones.
 Here are 6 ways it can help you do that.

-It Shows you 2 time zones at once
+It shows you 2 time zones at once